diana-hep/oamap/README.md

 **Relationship to [ROOT](https://root.cern/):** PLUR shares many concepts with the ROOT file format, but there are differences.
 First, PLUR is not a data format: one could use ROOT as a source and storage for PLUR data structures (converting Numpy arrays to and from ROOT TBranches).
 But more significantly,

    1. The goal of ROOT serialization is to store and retrieve arbitrary C++ objects, essentially like a C++ version of Python's pickle.
 PLUR encodes data adhering to a language-independent type system, which is intentionally kept small for simplicity.
    2. ROOT materializes data as ordinary C++ objects so that C++ code can run on them.
-PLUR uses Python's dynamism or instruments compiled code to provide the illusion that the Python code is operating on objects, when in fact it is operating on array indexes that produce the required object attributes just in time.
+PLUR uses Python's dynamism or instruments compiled code to provide the illusion that the Python code is operating on objects, when in fact it is operating on array indexes that produce the required object attributes as needed.
    3. Data can be modified in-place with ROOT; PLUR objects are immutable.
 Modifying a PLUR dataset, such as updating attribute values, actually creates a new column to be used in conjunction with the old columns like a diff-patch.
    4. ROOT schema evolution is complicated by the fact that C++ is a nominally typed language: classes must have the same name; it's not enough to have the right attributes.